coff33ninja/Discord-Maid-Bot/plugins/PLUGIN_CATALOG.md

 **Total Commands:** 100+

 **New in 1.0.0.0-beta:**
+- ✨ **56 AI Natural Language Actions** - Chat naturally to control the bot
 - ✨ Power Management plugin with remote shutdown/restart
 - ✨ Schema extension system for plugins
 - ✨ Core handler system for shared services